 What was known, and what remained missing

 WordPress publicly disclosed the underlying issues before this investigation.
-The batch-route confusion advisory credits Adam Kues of Assetnote/Searchlight Cyber, and the facilitated SQL injection advisory credits TF1T, dtro, and haongo.
-The WordPress 7.0.2 release also stated that the issues could be combined into remote code execution.
+CVE-2026-63030 covered the REST batch-route confusion and credits Adam Kues of Assetnote/Searchlight Cyber.
+CVE-2026-60137 covered the facilitated scalar SQL injection and credits TF1T, dtro, and haongo.
+The WordPress 7.0.2 release stated that the two issues could be combined into remote code execution.

 Pruva did not discover either CVE.
-Our work began after disclosure and independently reconstructed the stock-core composition that connected the public entrypoint to a fresh administrator and then to product-path command execution.
-The available outcome transcript was useful as a target to verify, but it omitted the state transitions and could not substitute for them.
+Our work began after disclosure and, despite having outcome and PoC context, derived and tested its own stock-core composition from source and runtime behavior.
+Here, “independently” describes the reconstruction process.
+It is not a claim of first discovery, first publication, or absence of private prior work.
+The supplied transcript was useful as a target to verify, but it omitted the state transitions and could not substitute for them.

 A contract before another payload